DSchau/load-tasks/README.md

   };
 };
 ```

-*Note that any arguments following the globbing pattern are passed to the imported tasks/files*

 `const tasks` is now an object populated with the exported contents of each of the tasks, e.g.